So, you have decided to start your own DropShipping store, or maybe it's an ecom business that you have just set up.

 Always the best type of traffic, let’s be honest.

-SEO or search engine optimisation ALWAYS gets overlooked when it comes to online stores.
+SEO or search engine optimisation ALWAYS gets overlooked when it comes to Shopify stores.

 Because it can take time and people always worry about getting as much traffic right away and never think about long-term goals.